Pacane/blog_draft/0-introduction-tdd.md

 ### Mockist TDD
 Also called London School TDD, this approach was popularized by [Steve Freeman and Nat Pryce](http://www.growing-object-oriented-software.com/), and is focused on verifying interactions of a class within its ecosystem.
 It is also a good tool to drive the design of an application.

 One of the strenghts of mockist TDD is that it helps organizing layers and dependencies of an application.
-For example a lot of tests written using this kind of TDD will consist in checking that a class delegates to the correct collaborator, and that this communication doesn't bypass layers.
+For example a lot of tests written using this kind of TDD will consist in checking that a class delegates an action the correct collaborator with the correct values.

+This kind of test helps verifying the communication doesn't bypass layers of the application.
+It also helps ensuring that the [Tell don't ask principle](http://programmers.stackexchange.com/a/157527) is respected.

-Here's a demonstration of JB Rainsburger developing an application using [Mockist TDD](https://vimeo.com/37595051)
+Here's a demonstration of JB Rainsburger developing an application using [Mockist TDD](https://vimeo.com/37595051).

 ## Dependency Injection
 Most of the time, when a class starts doing too much job, it is wise to split it up in smaller pieces.
 When testing a class, one of the best practices is to isolate it from the outside world (outside world being: anything too complex, impredictable or that doesn't belong in the same level of abstraction).